Plants 101

 Going on vacation?
 We’re sharing our top tips and tricks to keep your houseplants happy and healthy while you’re away.

-Back To Blog
+Back to Blog

 The more sunlight your plant receives, the more thirsty it will be over time.
 This is for a few reasons, the biggest being that plants utilize the most water during a process called transpiration, and the rate of transpiration is dependent on, and increases with, the amount of sunlight the plant receives.

 So the more natural light your plant is getting, the more water it’ll need.
 To help your plants from wilting while you’re away from lack of water, you can move them a little bit further away from their source of natural light.
 Place them in the middle of the room so that the heat and light from the windows does not dry them out as fast as usual.
 Once you return, you can move your plants back to their usual spot.
-If you don’t want to relocate plants, you can also draw a sheer curtain over the window.

-And as always—whether you’re home or away—never leave an air conditioning or heating system blasting on or near a houseplant.
-Although a luxury for humans, A/Cs and heaters tends to rob your indoor environment of the humidity most tropical plants crave.
+And as always—whether you’re home or awaynever leave an air conditioning or heating system blasting on or near a houseplant.
+Although a luxury for humans, ACs and heaters tends to rob your indoor environment of the humidity most tropical plants crave.

-2. Maintain moisture
+2. Maintain Moisture

 If you plan to be away for a week or less, watering your plants thoroughly before departure will be sufficient.
+This is especially true during the winter months when plant growth slows and some plants even go semi-dormant.
 Make sure you are only watering plants with dry or mostly dry potting soil.
 Let any excess water drain from your potted plant before you’re on your way, so the potting soil is moist but your plants are not sitting in a saucer of water, which could attract pests or lead to root rot.
+Note this is only necessary for plants that need to be watered once a week or more.
+Drought-tolerant houseplants, like succulents and cacti, or slow growers due to season, will be fine for a week or two without water.

-1. Add lava rocks, mulch, or wood chips to the top of your plant’s soil to help hold moisture before or after giving dry soil a good soaking.
+1. Add lava rocks, mulch, or wood chips to the top of your plant’s soil to help hold moisture before giving dry soil a good soaking.
 Damp newspaper can also do the trick.
 This will help the soil stay moist for longer.

 2. Water your plant thoroughly and then cover with a clear plastic bag to just below the lip of the planter, creating a makeshift greenhouse.
 Make sure to cut a couple slits in the plastic to allow for ample air circulation... plants need to breathe, too!
 Use sticks (or leftover chopsticks) to hold the bag up and away from the foliage.
 You want to make sure no foliage is touching the bag.